MicrosoftDocs/cpp-docs/docs/mfc/reference/clistctrl-class.md

 Geometric relation of the requested item to the specified item, and the state of the requested item.
 The geometric relation can be one of these values:

 - `LVNI_ABOVE` Searches for an item that is above the specified item.
 - `LVNI_ALL` Searches for a subsequent item by index (the default value).
 - `LVNI_BELOW` Searches for an item that is below the specified item.
 - `LVNI_TOLEFT` Searches for an item to the left of the specified item.
 - `LVNI_TORIGHT` Searches for an item to the right of the specified item.

 The state can be zero, or it can be one or more of these values:

 - `LVNI_DROPHILITED` The item has the `LVIS_DROPHILITED` state flag set.
 - `LVNI_FOCUSED` The item has the `LVIS_FOCUSED` state flag set.
 - `LVNI_SELECTED` The item has the `LVIS_SELECTED` state flag set.

-If an item does not have all of the specified state flags set, the search continues with the next item.
+If an item doesn't have all of the specified state flags set, the search continues with the next item.

 ### Return Value